electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/_index.md

 ![Platforms](platforms.jpg "Audi BEV Platforms")

 Below you find details about the platforms.
-You can also [see a video](https://www.youtube.com/watch?v=3zlxM--m05M).
+You can also see the video below

+{{< youtube 3zlxM--m05M >}}

 {{% children description="true" depth="1" %}}